 However, if you make a claim because of an accident you cause, theft or vandalism, it is likely to affect your no claims discount.

 Even if an accident is another driver's fault but they do no admit liability, your NCB could be lost or reduced.
 It is only if your insurance company is able to recover all of the costs from the other driver (or their insurer) that your NCB will be unaffected.

 The easiest way to prove your no claims entitlement is to use your car insurance renewal quote.

 Each year, usually about a month before your insurance is due for renewal, you insurance company will write to you with a renewal quote.

-This quote will detail the length of your no claims bonus and can be used to show other insures how long you’ve been insured without making a claim.
+This quote will detail the length of your no claims bonus and can be used to show other insures how long you have been insured without making a claim.

-If you don't have a renewal quote which specifies you no claims entitlement, then you should be able to write to your previous insurer for written proof of your no claims.
-They'll generally send you a no claims bonus certificate that you can use as evidence of your claim free driving history.
+If you do not have a renewal quote which specifies you no claims entitlement, then you should be able to write to your previous insurer for written proof of your no claims.
+They will generally send you a no claims bonus certificate that you can use as evidence of your claim free driving history.

 Yes, your insurance company will usually ask to see proof of your no claims bonus before a discount is added to your policy.
-At the least they'll ask for details of your previous insurer and policy number so they can check direct with them.
+At the least they will ask for details of your previous insurer and policy number so they can check direct with them.

-If you apply for an insurance policy stating you’ hae a certain level of no claims and can’t prove this you’ll end up paying the full price, and may even be charged for giving false information, find that your insurer won't pay out if you need to claim or be reported for fraud.
+If you apply for an insurance policy stating you have a certain level of no claims and cannot prove this, you will end up paying the full price, and may even be charged for giving false information, find that your insurer will not pay out if you need to claim or be reported for fraud.